 THC and THCA are just two of the many cannabinoids found in medical marijuana.
 THCA, or tetrahydrocannabinolic acid, is non-intoxicating until heat and/or time convert it to THC.
 Even though THCA is typically heated up and used as THC, researchers have found that it has medicinal benefits.
 Studies suggest that THCA could offer:

 Medical Marijuana in PA is tested by a laboratory.
 The results of the test are printed on a sticker and then placed on the grower packaging.
 Examine the THCA content the next time you purchase dry leaf or the inhalable concentrates.
 You will notice the most abundant cannabinoid is THCA.
 We will talk more about how to turn THCA into THC via vaporization in the next section.

 For those who have experienced the effects of marijuana, you know that THC plays a role in the functions of our brain.
 This means THC can impact decision making, attention, motor skills, appetite, and many other functions.
 Also, THC impacts the brains reward system and in return can leave us with a feeling of euphoria.
 Euphoria is a state of excitement and happiness.
 We have already discussed that THCA does not give the same feelings that THC does, therefore we can use vaporization in order to decarboxylate the acidic cannabinoids.
 Vape pens apply heat to marijuana and are an easy way to turn the THCA and CBDA into THC and CBD.

-Depending on your specific condition and treatment plan, it may be worth considering a medical marijuana treatment plan that either does, or does not, feature the psychoactive effects of decarboxylated THC.
-The licensed pharmacists at Solevo Wellness can help you determine the right medical marijuana product for your needs.
+Your specific condition and experience with marijuana will play a role in your medical marijuana treatment plan.
+The licensed pharmacists at Solevo Wellness and the Patient Care Consultants can help you determine the right medical marijuana product for your needs.